Cloufield/GWASTutorial/04_Data_QC/README.md

     22     16149743   22:16149743:T:A     22     16212542   22:16212542:C:T     0.442424
     ```

+!!! example "LD r² heatmap (first 10 SNPs by genomic position)"

+    From `plink_results.ld`: pairwise r² for the 10 variants with the smallest base positions among SNPs appearing in the file (ordered by chromosome, then BP).
+Cells with no value are pairs not reported in this `.ld` output for the chosen SNP set.
+Regenerate with `python3 plot_missing_rate_interactive.py` when `plink_results.ld` is present.

+    <iframe src="../assets/plots/04_data_qc/ld_r2_first10_heatmap.html" width="100%" height="660" style="border:0;" title="LD r² heatmap (first 10 SNPs)"></iframe>

+---

 ### Data management (make-bed/recode)

 By far the input data we use is in binary form, but sometimes we may want the text version.